samstill/GMAT-Quiz-AI/README.md

 - **Flashcard System**: Create and manage study flashcards with visual components
 - **Image Support**: Upload and display images for questions
 - **Time Management**: Built-in timer and time tracking for realistic test simulation
+- **User Authentication**: Secure login and registration with API key management
+- **Per-User Database**: Each user has their own isolated database for quiz data

 ### Advanced Features
 - **Detailed Performance Review**: Question-by-question analysis with explanations